Zenthrose/HRM-c--vulkan/README.md

 - ✅ **Cross-Platform File Discovery**: Works on Windows, Linux, and macOS with proper path handling
 - ✅ **Resource-Aware Operation**: Adapts to available system resources automatically

+### 📖 Child's Book Chunking
+Large files are processed like reading a book page by page:
+- **Smart Detection**: Files over 1MB trigger chunking mode
+- **Page Size**: Each chunk is 2,000 characters (like a book page)
+- **Context Preservation**: 200-character overlap between pages
+- **Memory Safe**: Limits to 1,000 chunks per file to prevent overload
+- **Progressive Learning**: Builds understanding gradually across chunks

+Example: A 5MB Perl library becomes 2,500 learnable "pages" that the system studies one by one, just like a child reading through a large textbook.

+### 🔄 Epoch-Based Training
+- **Multi-Epoch Learning**: System trains in cycles with validation after each epoch
+- **Progress Tracking**: Real-time monitoring of loss, perplexity, and accuracy
+- **Checkpoint Saving**: Automatic model saving every N epochs
+- **Early Stopping**: Intelligent stopping when no improvement detected
+- **Memory Management**: Batch processing with carry reuse prevents leaks

 ---

 ## 🏗️ **System Architecture**